PDXPythonPirates/python-linting-formatting/README.md

 This is the starter repo for a demo that will show how to use Black, Flake8, isort, and Git Hooks for automatic linting and formatting.

+This repo should not be used directly.
+Instead, [fork this repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and clone your copy instead.

 ## Automated Gitpod Installation

 Like GitHub Codespaces, [Gitpod](https://www.gitpod.io) provides a remote VSCode developer environment.